 Look for things to delegate, things to move around, or things to automate or simply cut out of your day entirely – this is the most important, try and see the tasks that you should not be doing.
 Try to prioritize your tasks based on urgency, level of focus needed, or any other classification you will find useful.

 This is where some self-control comes in.
 When you have recognized the key areas you are wasting time on or not being productive, you need to take proactive steps to remedy this.
 Try to minimize little time-wasting activities which add up, such as small-talk with co-workers, numerous coffee breaks, reading the news, or quickly browsing through your social media feeds.
 We’re not saying that you need to become a recluse, but you can probably cut down on the amount of office gossip you get yourself invested in.

 Also known as the Pareto Principle, it is a method you can use to organise your time when you have figured out what the problem areas are.
 It is based on the premise that 80% of our achievements take up 20% of our time, or that 80% of what we achieve takes 20% of our effort.

 What this means in simple terms is that you should focus on the most important 20% of your work and ensure your time spent on these is uninterrupted and efficient.

 Make To-Do Lists

-It may sound somewhat cliché, but to-do lists really can help to prevent you forgetting important tasks and keep track of your time management strategy.
+It may sound somewhat cliché, but to-do lists really can help to prevent you from forgetting important tasks and keep track of your time management strategy.
 Some people find motivation through creating to-do lists and seeing them through to the end, so if you are that kind of person start jotting things down.
 Seeing things crossed out through the day will also act as a motivation booster, and help you stick to it.